SkiFire13/master-thesis/chapters/background/3-applications.typ

   sem(tt) &= Act
 $

+This extension makes it simplier to require a formula to hold for any successor, or any successor with a transition with a label different from the given one.
+This extension does not actually give $mu$-calculus more expressiveness, but it allows us to specify some properties in a easier way.

 The definition of $mu$-calculus formulas can then be updated by replacing the constructors $[a] phi$ and $angle.l a angle.r phi$ with $[A] phi$ and $angle.l A angle.r phi$ with the following semantics:

 $